• Skip to primary navigation

 • Butter, flour, milk, cheddar, Dijon mustard and nutmeg - All needed for the cheese sauce.
 Alternatively, use our Cheddar Cheese Sauce recipe.

-• Stock and chives - To help flavour the fish.
+• Stock and chives - These help flavour the fish.

 • Parmesan - To give the lasagna a nice cheesy topping.